mengsay/vhdl_counter/README.md

 Hi everyone,

-I am studing Information Engineering at a college in Japan!
+I am studying Information Engineering at a college in Japan!